 For example, if you’re visiting with kids, you can focus on activities for family fun.

 The more selections you make, the better the recommendations.
 Think of Rover as your friend inside the museum who knows your tastes as well as it knows the DAM.
 Each time you come back, Rover will be ready with new recommendations based on your previous interests.
 More

-You may have recently seen Scottish Angus Cow and Calf—the larger-than-life bronze sculptures by artist Dan Ostermiller—getting their annual summer bath.
-Above and beyond their cleaning with a specialized mild detergent, the Cow and Calf sculptures needed other treatments, including re-patination and waxing, due to the constant physical interaction they receive from the public.
+Scottish Angus Cow and Calf—the larger-than-life bronze sculptures by artist Dan Ostermiller—need cleaning and other treatments, including re-patination and waxing, due to the constant physical interaction they receive from the public.
 More